top of page

 There are valuable lessons about how pilots interpret and act on incomplete information, especially when they believe that others share their understanding of the situation.

-There are significant insights into how air traffic control builds situational awareness when traditional surveillance and communication systems are degraded.
+Insights into how air traffic control builds situational awareness when traditional surveillance and communication systems are degraded are significant.

 There are also clear opportunities to improve how alternative communication methods, such as mobile devices and electronic flight bags, are integrated and standardised to provide redundancy when primary systems fail.